Note: My Web pages are best viewed with style sheets enabled. |

 The list above is only a sample of the relgious organizations that belong to RCRC.

 In preparation for the 2000 Republican National Convention, the Republican's Platform Committee met.
-As with prior presidential elections the Republican platform contains a plank vowing to amend the United States Constitution to prohibit all abortions, even in cases of rape or when the mother's life is at risk.
+As with prior presidential elections the Republican platform contains a plank vowing to amend the United States Constitution to prohibit abortions.
 One Platform Committee member stated that she was doing God's work to save babies.

 Again, we see the issue at a very basic level.
 Politicians attempting to impose a specific religious belief on the rest of us.
 Prohibiting abortion is not doing the work of my God, who would rather see a women live than allow a pregnancy to kill her.
 And a prohibition would not save human babies, simply because fetuses do not yet have human souls.

 I have been questioned about my assertion that the soul does not enter the body until the breath of life.
-I quote from Responsa CARR 32-34 by the Central Conference of American Rabbis, which represents rabbis in Reform Judaism world-wide.
+I quote from Responsa CARR 32-34 by the Central Conference of American Rabbis (CCAR), which represents rabbis in Reform Judaism throughout North America.
 This responsa (a rabbinic statement of religious principle in response to a question about Jewish belief) was actually about whether a cloned human can have a soul.
 However, this paragraph is quite clear in its broader scope, including its application to questions about abortion.

 We should divide this question into two segments.
 First we must deal with the question of when a soul enters the human body.
 There are a number of midrashic and halakhic responses to this, but the practical halakhic implication is that a baby becomes a person only at the moment of birth.
 Therefore, if a woman in labor can not give birth, and her life is endangered, it is permissible to destroy the child as long as its head has not come out of the womb.
 Until that time it is considered an integral part of the woman, and so may be treated like any other limb of the body rather than a separate human being (M. Ohalot 7.6, Shulhan Arukh Hoshen Mishpat 425.2).